AngadSethi/vue-stream-markdown/docs/config/previewers.md

 - **`'left'`**: Preview component appears on the left side of the code block
 - **`'center'`**: Preview component appears in the center (between code and other content)
 - **`'right'`**: Preview component appears on the right side of the code block
-- **`'auto'`**: Automatically determines placement based on whether the code block has a language title:
+- **`'auto'`**: Automatically determines placement based on whether the code block has a language icon or language name:
-  - If language title is shown: uses `'center'`
+  - If language icon or language name is shown: uses `'center'`
-  - If no language title: uses `'left'`
+  - If neither is shown: uses `'left'`

 ### Examples